Overview

 Facility Assignment

-Undergraduates are assigned to Zone, Troop, or Division Headquarters; Masters and Doctoral candidates are assigned to Division Headquarters.
+Students are assigned to Zone, Troop, or Division Headquarters.

 Length of Internship